Dilated Cardiomyopathy (DCM)

 Estimated total vet and insurance costs over a Doberman's 11-year lifespan - routine care, insurance premiums, and the most likely health issues.

 Dilated cardiomyopathy is THE Doberman disease.
 Many insurers impose 12-18 month cardiac waiting periods or exclude DCM as a 'known breed condition.'
-If an echocardiogram finds anything during the waiting period — even a minor murmur — cardiac coverage is permanently denied.
-With 58% of Dobermans affected, this is the most expensive exclusion you'll ever face.
+If an echocardiogram finds anything during that period - even a minor murmur - cardiac coverage is permanently denied.
+With 58% affected, this is the costliest exclusion you'll face.

 Von Willebrand disease, DCM, and wobbler syndrome are all hereditary.
 Some insurers use a single 'hereditary/genetic condition' exclusion to deny $10,000-$20,000+ in claims across multiple conditions.
 If your Doberman's parents had any documented health issue, insurers may classify everything as 'known genetic risk.'